draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-08-23-blog-tour-someone-like-her.md

 For example, I'd have liked to have seen more about the effects of trauma (both in terms of immediate response to threatening situations, and long-term effects) on Ayesha and Kamil, as well as perhaps some of the people in Kamil's support group.

-This could also have enabled the details of Kamil's experience to emerge more organically through disjointed thoughts and behaviour, rather as a well-organised and cohesive story he tells in one sitting.
+This could also have enabled the details of Kamil's experience to emerge more organically through disjointed thoughts and behaviour, rather than as a well-organised and cohesive story he tells in one sitting.

 <cite>Someone Like Her</cite> is compulsive, fast-paced and emotive.